Sarah Lester

 SKY News came to her studio and later interviewed her in their studios.
 The presenter, holding one up to camera received an added bonus - wet paint on his fingers - the perils of live TV!

-In November at The Cafe Royal, London, the star piece picturing Jonny Wilkinson’s kick to victory raised £12,000 for Children In Crisis (Duchess of York’s Charity).
+In November at The Cafe Royal, London, the star piece picturing Jonny Wilkinson’s kick to victory raised £12,000 for Children In Crisis.
 Bought by heavy weight city firm Cantor Fitzgerald’s CEO, Lee Amaitis, who then proceeded to commission a 6ft x 4ft painting of his horse ‘Worldly Beauty’ racing to victory.

 2004 The International golfing community celebrated the 250th Centenary of the Royal & Ancient Golf Club, the governing body of golf, held at St Andrews.
 Employed by the BBC, she was given autonomy to sketch live and paint Arnold Palmer in situ and to best capture the essence of St Andrews by the sea. (some of which she sketched while in a wetsuit, in the sea, looking back at the golfing grandstands!).